akshaldhal/heartbeat-sound/readme.md

   - `train.py`: Script used to train the model on the processed datasets.

 - **Model Inference**
   - `run_model.py`: Currently under development.
-When completed this will be the onyl script needed to run the model.
+When completed this will be the only script needed to run the model.

 ---